FuzionView/FV-Docs/source/SystemOperator.rst

 System Operator Admin
 ======================

-The System Operator Admin is the FuzionView System management interface.
+The System Operator Admin is the FuzionView system management interface.

 Use the Admin options to manage:
  * Data Providers
  * Datasets
  * Users